becca-bailey/gatsby-site/content/blog/es6-generators-for-react-state-management/index.md

 However, I think there is lots of potential here for creating incremental state updates, testing state in isolation from component rendering (but also integration testing your components), and sharing code between frameworks.
 I didn’t do this for the purpose of this post, but it would be pretty trivial to implement the same logic in Angular or Vue without changing the core logic.

 Thoughts?
 Questions?
 Concerns?
-Stay tuned for Part 2, where I implement a tic tac toe game using a generator.
+I would love to hear from you!

 ---